-How easy is it to steal your home?
+How easy is it to steal your home without identity verification?

-Apparently not that difficult with a little know-how, and boldness.
+Apparently its not that difficult to steal a home with a little know-how, and boldness.

 Much of your personal information now resides on dozens, if not hundreds of servers across the globe, many now in ‘cloud storage’, e.g. MyGov, drivers license, passport, bank accounts, your work uses the cloud to store information, etc. Even your mobile phone apps are storing information about you in various places around the globe.